tony20141/tony20141.github.io/projects/project1/project1.md

     *   **Next-Hop IPv6 Address (or Outgoing Interface).**
     *   **Administrative Distance and Metric.**

+### Questions
+Question #10
+Which command automatically generates an IPv6 address from a specified IPv6 prefix and MAC address of an interface?

+A. ipv6 address dhcp
+**B. ipv6 address 2001:DB8:5:112::/64 eui-64**
+C. ipv6 address autoconfig
+D. ipv6 address 2001:DB8:5:112::2/64 link-local

 **Chapter 25: Implementing IPv6 Routing**

 *   **IPv6 Routing - Connected and Local Routes:** Similar to IPv4, routers automatically create connected and local routes for IPv6 addresses configured on interfaces.